Aspendos Ancient Theatre

 Mini-calculator based on crowd levels by day and time.

-This day is usually noticeably busy.
-This slot has a higher chance of a comfortable visit: Quietest time due to extreme sun exposure.
-Weather is currently not ideal: clear ☀️.
+This day has average visitor density.
+This slot has a higher chance of a comfortable visit: Ideal for photography and peaceful exploring.
+Weather is currently not ideal: mostly clear 🌤️.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded